OCHA-DAP/hdx-python-utilities/README.md

 The library has detailed API documentation which can be found here: <http://ocha-dap.github.io/hdx-python-utilities/>.
 The code for the library is here: <https://github.com/ocha-dap/hdx-python-utilities>.

+## Breaking Changes

+From 2.1.1, get_tabular_rows in the Download class returns headers, row and a new method get_tabular_rows_as_list returns only the row.

+## Overview of the Utilities

 ### Downloading files